Dungeon World

 Dungeon World raised just over $80,000 from 2400 backers on Kickstarter before it was released.

+As of 2026, a second edition of the game is currently in development.

 Setting

 The setting for Dungeon World is created by the game master following the instruction of "Draw maps and leave blank spaces" allowing details to emerge in play.

 Gameplay

 Dungeon World uses the Powered by the Apocalypse engine.
 The game uses six ability scores (Strength, Dexterity, Constitution, Intelligence, Wisdom, Charisma) and a character class model with choices of Bard, Cleric, Fighter, Immolator, Paladin, Ranger, Thief, or Wizard.

 Like other Powered by the Apocalypse games, actions in Dungeon World are called moves.
 When a player character makes a move, the player rolls two six-sided dice and adds the appropriate ability modifier.
 On a result of 10+ the move succeeds without complication.
 On a result of 7-9 the move partially succeeds or succeeds with a problem, allowing the GM to make a move of their own.
 On a result of 6 or less there is trouble (which may or may not mean failure).
 The character gains an experience point and the GM makes a move.
 Characters share general moves and gain unique moves from their class.

 To represent character relationships and facilitate quick setup, each class lists bonds that show, before the game starts, how the characters see each other, filling one name of one other player character in the blank space of each bond.
 Example bonds are: